unieojs/unieo/README.md

 # 🚀 Unieo

-A powerful router core library for edge computing environments.
+💪🏻 A powerful router core library for edge computing environments.

-Unieo provides a flexible and extensible routing system designed specifically for edge runtimes like Cloudflare Workers, Vercel Edge Functions, and other modern edge platforms.
+Unieo `[/juːniˈoʊ/]` provides a flexible and extensible routing system designed specifically for edge runtimes like Cloudflare Workers, Vercel Edge Functions, Aliyun EdgeRoutine, and other modern edge platforms.

 ## ✨ Features